feec-seminar-comp-eng/feec-seminar-comp-eng.github.io/content/seminars/seminars-2-2024/1/index.md

 ---

 ## Abstract
 The presentation offers a timely and comprehensive exploration into the emergence of the next-generation internet.
 Through an in-depth examination of Extended Reality (XR), Generative Artificial Intelligence (GenAI), and the forthcoming 6G networking capabilities, I will lay out the technological advancements underpinning the Immersive Internet.
-They keynote extends from the foundational elements of XR to technical research & development opportunities, as well as important ethical and regulatory challenges.
+The talk extends from the foundational elements of XR to technical research & development opportunities, as well as important ethical and regulatory challenges.
 Many insights offered will be unique given I am based in Silicon Valley.

 ## Bio